To import data from Wdata into a spreadsheet, you can connect a query to each sheet. From the Wdata Connections panel, you can:

-To update a sheet with the latest data, a spreadsheet's Owner or Editor can click its connection's Refresh Connection from the Wdata Connections panel.
+To update a sheet with the latest query results, a spreadsheet's Owner or Editor can refresh its connections from the Wdata Connections panel:

 If a query includes parameters, you can set the criteria of the data to include in its connected sheet, such as to roll its time period forward or back.
 To update a query's parameters:

 - On the Wdata Connections panel, select the connection.

 - Under Parameters, select the criteria of the data to include in the connected sheet.